gli-27/TailorGAN/data/readme.md

 	"edge_path" refers to the intergral edge of the cloth images, which also is not used during training and testing process.
 	"CroppedSleeve" refers to the edge of the sleeve part images.

+The experiments dataset part are randomly selected from the testSet, please use the pandas package to build your own test for leave one out experiment and sleeve test set.

 If you have any questions, please email to the authors.
 If you think the dataset is useful, please cite our paper.
 Thank you!